runfaj/react-nested-popper/README.md

 ## Options

 The react-nested-popper is created firstly to handle multiple nested poppers.
 This is achieved by a "stack".
-By default, all popper instances will be on a "global" stack, but you can create your own stacks as needed.
+By default, all popper instances will determine their own stack, but you can create your own stacks as needed.

 In addition, you can create a controlled popper (the hide/show state is managed by you), or an uncontrolled popper (the hide/show state is managed by the library).